-Situated in the eastern foothills of the Blue Ridge Mountains in Central Virginia, the city of Charlottesville is awash with spectacular scenery along with an array of cultural and historic landmarks.
-Myriad rivers and lakes provide the perfect setting for watersports enthusiasts and the magnificent Shenandoah National Park is nearby.
+Situated in the eastern foothills of the Blue Ridge Mountains in central Virginia, the city of Charlottesville is awash with spectacular scenery along with an array of cultural and historic landmarks.
+Outside the city, myriad rivers and lakes provide the perfect setting for watersports enthusiasts and the magnificent Shenandoah National Park is also nearby.

-As for man-made attractions, the city’s rich history is showcased by an assortment of first-class museums and galleries, as well as the venerable University of Virginia, while Charlottesville is also tailor made for more relaxed exploration, with its charming boutiques, antique shops, antiquarian bookstores and distinguished local wineries.
+As for human-made attractions, the city’s rich history is showcased by an assortment of first-class museums and galleries, as well as the venerable University of Virginia.
+Charlottesville is tailor-made for a more relaxed form of exploration, with charming boutiques, antiques shops, antiquarian bookstores and distinguished local wineries.
 Here are seven unique things to do in Charlottesville.

 The great American writer Edgar Allan Poe only studied at the University of Virginia for one year during the early 19th century, but his dorm room has been preserved by a dedicated group of students who are still thought to hold clandestine, midnight initiations here.
 Known today as The Raven Room – after the Raven Society which was established in 1904 to honour scholarly pursuits – Dorm 13, West Range has retained a number of original features from when Poe resided here, including a sofa and a writing desk complete with black feather quill.
 Visitors can view the room through a glass door and listen to an accompanying audio display about Poe’s life

-Hidden for 165 years at the University of Virginia, inside a building designed by Thomas Jefferson, are the remains of what experts believe could be America’s first educational chemistry lab.
-Sealed behind a brick wall in the university’s original library (known as the Rotunda), the hearth was discovered during a renovation project in 2015 and was soon hailed as “maybe the oldest intact example of early chemical education in this country” by the school’s senior historic preservation planner.
+Hidden for 165 years at the University of Virginia’s Rotunda building, designed by Thomas Jefferson, were the remains of what experts believe could be America’s first educational chemistry lab.
+Sealed behind a brick wall in the university’s original library, the hearth was discovered during a renovation project and was soon hailed as “maybe the oldest intact example of early chemical education in this country” by the school’s senior historic preservation planner.
 The restoration team decided to preserve the hearth behind transparent glass and surround it with educational materials for public viewing upon the building’s reopening, where it remains today.